metanurb21/esp32_igbt_driver/README.md

 A high power IGBT full-bridge inverter.
 There many schematics available from a google search.
 A copper pipe heating coil.
 1/4" or 3/8" pipe
 A coupling transformer [I used 4 of these](https://www.easternvoltageresearch.com/ferrite-core-5000-1/) with Litz wire (multi stranded magnet wire rope you can make).
 A GTD (gate drive transformer).
-You can make or buy from eastern voltage research.
+You can make or buy from [eastern voltage research](https://www.easternvoltageresearch.com/gate-transformer-kit-5000-1/).
 A liquid cooling network for the IGBT's and the the tank capacitor.
 Common sense and some basic building and fabricating skills required.
 Various different value power sources depending on the approach youy take., 5V, 12V, 15V.

 ## To Aquire

-Other items you will need are: a variac is recomended 30A.
-Various capacitors and snubber caps.
+Other items you will need are: [A 30A variac is recomended](https://www.ebay.com/itm/375079366063).
+[Various capacitors](https://www.ebay.com/itm/234559065702) and [snubber caps](https://www.ebay.com/itm/396177418199?_skw=snubber+capacitopr&itmmeta=01JMDDCM8SQPJGYN1PYTKN86BS&hash=item5c3e03a7d7:g:VE4AAOSwAYdno4WP&itmprp=enc%3AAQAKAAAA0FkggFvd1GGDu0w3yXCmi1c9mWgMXZX5fwHpwCae7OcaRXv1trcV3pJHvxD7N%2BYRzYReG5U4lVD76NHHILRzqmooxb7L2cbUsKP2JHcCTopAn1pdaqD1sa0glHSgaajgOATGAaY3qhzo%2BHvpVgDuLP%2FbjWafyUHbSjMkNS7ixHWHxHD6KvJA9vZjk2rkU%2FkQ3LNl9oBzikCl3rA7CmxaXTL2N42wPFiJ0QYJF6qiNYs4mD%2FDD%2FP0W9Pats5fIZlX6m4r4gOI%2FzUm9CFR3ZX5Mfk%3D%7Ctkp%3ABk9SR6bGsq2jZQ).
 Some copper bus bars, A pond pump.
 Some high-heat rubber pipe, A large full bridge recifier, Heat sinks, fans, water blocks, large guage wire, magnet wire, some high heat fiberglass pipe insulation, a kiln crucible and I would sugest a prinkling of some ceramic fiber insulation here and there to protect things.
 It gets kinda scary your first time!
 Most of these things you can find on eBay, Amazon and your local hardware store.
 The larger capacitors, snubber caps and IGBT's you will need to source from eBay or Alibaba etc.
 For great quality stuff geared towards high voltage enthusiasts, I use https://www.easternvoltageresearch.com/